-We have been using Curve debit card already many years and been happy with its modern features.
+We have been using Curve debit card already many years and have been happy with its modern features.
 In this review, we tell about our own Curve experiences and analyse the card from a traveller´s point of view.

 Is Curve a Credit Card?

 Curve is based in London, thus it declares some of the fees and limits in British Pounds.
 However, a user may select his/her card's transaction currency from multiple options.
-For example, residents within the EEA can set Euros as their payment currency which can be easily customized thru the Curve app.
+For example, residents within the EEA can set euros as their payment currency which can be easily customized thru the Curve app.

 Someone might be wondering what are the additional benefits given by this card.
 Transferring a payment to another card is not in itself an added value, but benefits come from Curve's other features.
-We have been using Curve card for long time and based on our experiences, we will tell about Curve's benefits.
+We have been using the Curve card for a long time and based on our experiences, we will tell about Curve's benefits.

-Benefit 1: Multiple Cards Management by Curve
+Benefit 1: Multiple Cards Managed by Curve App

 To holders of multiple payment cards, Curve is an excellent tool.
-The card user can pay all purchases with Curve card and choose from the application to which preferred card should the transactions be sent.
-The selected card can still be changed or customized later in a case of change of mind or an honest mistake for choosing the wrong card while paying.
+The card user can pay all purchases with the Curve card and choose from the application to which preferred card should the transactions be sent.
+The selected card can still be changed or customized later in case of a change of mind or an honest mistake of choosing the wrong card while paying.
 The correction can be made within 30 days after the payment transaction.
-Let's simply put into this, you have set in your Curve application, that you have 3 payment cards, cards A, B, and C. You made a transaction that is supposed to be billed to Card C instead of Card A. No worries about this, you can still make corrections by simply using the Curve app.
+Let's simply put this, you have set in your Curve application, that you have 3 payment cards, cards A, B, and C. You made a transaction that is supposed to be billed to Card C instead of Card A. No worries about this, you can still make corrections by simply using the Curve app.
 You have 30 days after the time of the purchase to make such a correction.

 Benefit 2: Debit Fronted Credit